 Where to find a Ficus Umbellata

 If you’re looking for a Ficus Umbellata, you may realise that they’re not the easiest plant to find!
 I found mine at a pop-up plant sale just by chance.
-I’d recommend asking a few boutique plant stores such as Home of Houseplants (in Australia), see if your local nursery can order one in or check out this seller on Amazon (for US customers).
+Only recently have I come across them in Bunnings and my local nursery.
+If you’re unable to find one, I’d recommend asking a few boutique plant stores such as Home of Houseplants (in Australia), see if your local nursery can order one in or check out this seller on Amazon (for US customers).